 How Much Does Theatre Management Software Cost?

-In many cases, you need to speak to theatre management software providers directly to get a quote.
-The price depends on the size of your institution, including your box office revenue and the number of shows performed annually, as well as your required features and budget.
+In many cases, you need to speak directly with theatre management software providers to get a quote.
+The price often depends on the size of your institution, including your box office revenue and the number of shows performed annually, as well as your required features and budget.

-For solutions that include ticketing features, you may pay a flat monthly fee and a percentage commission or fee per ticket sold.
-For example, Thundertix plans start from $20/month + $1 per ticket (first 20 tickets free).
+For solutions that include ticketing features, you may pay a flat monthly fee and a percentage commission or a fee per ticket sold.
+Spektrix, for example, uses a per-ticket service charge that scales with volume.
+Arts People charges per ticket with no monthly fee.

-If the software includes employee management features, it may charge a flat monthly fee and an added per-user fee.
-Connecteam offers the best value for money in this category, with $29/month (first 30 users) + $0.5/month/user thereafter.
+If the software solution includes employee management features, it may charge a flat monthly fee and an added per-user fee.

 Some providers offer a free trial on their paid plans, but not many include a free plan.
-Connecteam, however, allows up to 10 users on its forever-free plan.
+Connecteam is an exception here.
+It offers both a 14-day free trial and a free plan for up to 10 users, making it easy to test before committing.

 FAQs

 The operations behind arts management are substantial, from selling thousands of tickets to managing staff, crew, and creatives.
-Theatre management software streamlines administrative and sales activities, so your institution can save time and focus on creating great shows.
+Theatre management software can streamline operations and sales, saving you time and allowing you to focus on creating great shows.
+Connecteam specifically helps with internal operations, such as scheduling crews, training staff, and keeping everyone communicating, while other platforms, such as Spektrix and Arts People, handle patron-facing functions.

 The Bottom Line On Theatre Management Software

 Theatre management software supports operational activities from staff training to scheduling and time tracking, as well as ticketing, fundraising, and other patron-facing requirements.
-Theatre-oriented features, such as demand-driven dynamic pricing, help improve customer experience, on top of decreasing admin costs and increasing revenues.
+Theatre-oriented features, such as demand-driven dynamic pricing, help improve the customer experience while reducing admin costs and increasing revenue.

 Some solutions focus exclusively on ticketing, fundraising, and marketing, while others additionally cover internal tools such as an employee directory, training modules, and instant messaging.
-Connecteam is the top value-for-money solution in this space, with a low per-user fee and a 100% free plan for small businesses with up to 10 users.
+For internal operations such as scheduling crews, communicating with deskless staff, and training volunteers, Connecteam is the strongest option on this list.